 For the best experience, we recommend at minimum:

-MAC: Apple Mac G4 running OSX 10.2.8, 1.5 GHz CPU, 1 GB RAM.
+MAC: Apple Mac G4 running OSX 10.7 (Lion), 1.5 GHz CPU, 1 GB RAM.
 The easiest way to find out is to play the test video.

-As long as you have an HTML 5 capable browser or a web browser that supports the latest version of Flash.
+As long as you have an HTML 5 capable browser or a web browser.
 Also, the videos are cross platform and cross browser.
 The easiest way to find out is to play the test video.